akeilzar/point_study_pico-8_game_october_18_2025/readme.md

 * Calming is a given
 * Rolling dice and using scores as inputs to other functions?
 Koodie catcher?
 Rubix cube?
 * etc

+Thinks of past experience with super hexagone.
+What does it feel like to know this relationship to 1000 to 100 000 etc millions...